MarwaBj/CV/README.md

 # Marwa AlBeltaji

-I am a full stack web developer✌️ who likes to learn everything new in technology 😍. my goal is to become awesome at coding and solving any proplem 😎💪.
+I am a full stack web developer✌️ who likes to learn everything new in technology 😍. my goal is to become awesome at coding and solving any proplem 😎💪 also to be a good entrepreneur😎 and make my startup succeed💪 .

 ---